 Fever and other symptoms usually go away after 5 days, but it often takes a week or two to fully recover.

-What can I do to keep my baby comfortable while he's on the mend?
+What can I do to keep my baby comfortable while they're on the mend?

-Make sure he gets lots of rest and drinks plenty of fluids.
-He may have no appetite, but this isn't the time to miss out on nutrients.
-So try to feed him small meals throughout the day.
+Make sure they get lots of rest and drinks plenty of fluids.
+They may have no appetite, but this isn't the time to miss out on nutrients.
+So try to feed them small meals throughout the day.

-Check with your pediatrician before you give him anything to lower his temperature.
+Check with your pediatrician before you give them anything to lower their temperature.
 Your doctor may recommend infant acetaminophen or ibuprofen.
 Don't use aspirin because it can cause a rare but life-threatening liver disorder called Reye's syndrome.